roangelo.net

 Factual (metaphysical) Principles versus Rules for Reasoning

-If the first principles of Thomas Aquinas are "Archimedean" (i.e. factual, or maybe they are metaphysical since they claim to be universal), then the existence and quality of suprasensible things, such as the existence of God, can be deduced from them (According to Gilson, this was the view before Kant), but if they are only principles of reasoning (i.e. if they belong to the frame rather than to the picture it frames), then this is not possible.
+If the first principles of Thomas Aquinas are "Archimedean" (i.e. matters of fact, not mere principles of investigation), then the existence and quality of suprasensible things like immortality and the existence of God can be deduced from them (According to Gilson, this was the view before Kant), but if they are only rules for reasoning (i.e. if they belong to the frame rather than the picture it frames), then this is not possible.

-Concepts are dictated by extra-mental nature: they are dictated by the picture, not part of the picture frame (Ockham)
+Concepts are reflections of extra-mental nature: they are imposed by the picture rather than being part of the picture frame (Ockham)

 For Ockham, if metaphysics is to be knowledge of imperceptible things, its premises must be certain; but if only tautologies (i.e. propositions the negations of which are self-contradictory) are certain, then unless tautologies are informative, metaphysical knowledge is impossible.
-Concepts that do not arise from [begin in] sense perception are intra-mental only.
-Nothing metaphysical [i.e. about extra-mental, suprasensible reality] can be deduced [derived] from them.
-Why?
-Because all knowledge begins in experience, i.e. sense perception.
+(For Ockham, concepts that do not arise from [begin in] sense perception are intra-mental only; nothing metaphysical (i.e. nothing about extra-mental, suprasensible reality) can be deduced [derived] from them.)

-Which is a proposition that cannot be demonstrated.
-But if man is a product of nature, then knowledge of the first principles of reasoning is implanted in him by nature (like a bird's knowledge of how to build a nest), and so why shouldn't those principles have universal application?
-Even if they had or have, the limitation here is that there are two tests to truth: reason and experience; and metaphysics is pure reason.
+Ockham says that all knowledge begins in experience, i.e. sense perception, but that is a proposition that cannot be demonstrated (and does not seem to be true).
+But if man is a product of nature, then may not knowledge of the first principles be implanted in him by nature (like a bird's knowledge of how to build a nest or raise its young), but even if that is (or were) so, what is (or would be) the limit of the application of the first principles?
+Would they apply to things outside the limit of sense perception?
+There is no way to know, because there are two tests to truth: reason and experience; and metaphysics is pure reason only.

-"... a leap, in which one does not know where one is going to arrive, and after which, when one looks back, one does not really see the point of departure."
-(Kant, Nachlaß, in Copleston, History, Volume VI, XVI, 1)
+... a leap, in which one does not know where one is going to arrive, and after which, when one looks back, one does not really see the point of departure.
+(Kant, Nachlaß, quoted in Copleston, History, Volume VI, XVI, 1)

 Endnotes